edemaine/svgink/README.md

 The constructors for `SVGProcessor` and `Inkscape` take a single optional argument, which is a settings object.
 It can have the following properties:

+* `force`: Whether to force conversion, even if SVG file is older than target.
 * `inkscape`: Path to inkscape.
 Default searches PATH for `inkscape`.
 * `jobs`: Maximum number of Inkscapes to run in parallel.
   Default = half the number of logical CPUs